elomasney/Spill-the-Beau-Tea/README.md

 - As a user, I want the ability to remove products I have added to my favourites list
 - As a user, I want the site to visually identify if a product has already been added to my list of favourite products.
 - As a user I would like the ability to be able to communicate with the website admin team.
-- As the owner and user, I want to provide a reliable platform that encourages users to get involved and create content
+- As the owner and user, I want to provide a platform that encourages users to get involved and create content
 - As the owner and user, I want to provide users with relevant and current information
 - As the owner and user, I want a website that is fun, vibrant and inviting.
 - As the owner and user, I want to be able to add, update or delete products on the website
 - As the owner, I want to be able to remove any reviews or users if necessary (e.g. inappropriate content)
 - As the owner and user, I want the ability to create, update and delete categories
-- As the owner and user, I want other users to be able to give feedback and procide suggestion of products they would like included on the website.
+- As the owner and user, I want other users to be able to give feedback and provide suggestion of products they would like included on the website.
 - As a guest user, I would like to be able to search for products and see the associated reviews without the ability to add/edit/delete reviews.

 ### **_Strategy Plane_**